Instant Pot Whole Red Potatoes (Perfect Texture)

-You’re going to love how easy it is to cook Instant Pot Whole Red Potatoes that have the perfect texture.
-This is a hands-off healthy side dish that can be served in a variety of ways.
+You’re going to love how fast it is to cook Instant Pot Red Potatoes that are herbed and buttery.
+This easy recipe is a great side dish that has so much flavor and is ready in just over 20 minutes.

-Serve the cooked red potatoes plain, or with your choice of butter, ghee, or coconut oil.
+- Serve the cooked Instant Pot potatoes right out of the pot for a perfect side dish.
 Or, mash them up and serve them as mashed potatoes.
-You can also transform cooked red potatoes into a potato salad.
-The possibilities are endless!
+You can also transform cooked red potatoes into a potato salad or use this recipe to make Air Fryer Smashed Potatoes.
+The possibilities are endless (see below for more ideas).

 Recipe Steps

-I promise that you are going to love how much easier it is to cook potatoes in the Instant Pot versus cooking them in the oven.
+I think that you are going to love how much easier it is to cook potatoes in the Instant Pot versus cooking them in the oven.

 Step One